Nundah Cemetery

-Nundah Cemetery is a heritage-listed cemetery at 88 Hedley Avenue, Nundah, City of Brisbane, Queensland, Australia.
-It was built from 1840s to 1963.
-It is also known as German Station Cemetery.
-It was added to the Queensland Heritage Register on 21 October 1992.
+Nundah Cemetery, also known as German Station Cemetery, is a heritage-listed cemetery at 88 Hedley Avenue, Nundah, City of Brisbane, Queensland, Australia.
+It was built from the 1840s to 1963 and was added to the Queensland Heritage Register on 21 October 1992.

 History

 The cemetery was established in 1846 by a small group of German Lutheran missionaries who, in 1838, had founded Queensland's first free settlement, at Zion's Hill above Kedron Brook.
-At that time, the district was known as "German Station", as the earliest settlers were Lutheran missionaries, and hence the cemetery was originally known as "German Station Cemetery".
-The district was originally outside of the town of Brisbane and was a farming community.
+At that time, the district was known as "German station", as the earliest settlers were Lutheran missionaries, the cemetery was originally known as "German Station Cemetery".
+The district was originally outside of Brisbane and was a farming community.
 At that time, the road beside the cemetery was known as "Cemetery Road".
-Only one death had been recorded at the German Station by 1845, but several children died the following year, and the cemetery is indicated on an 1846 sketch by missionary Carl Gerler.
+Only one death had been recorded at German Station by 1845, but several children died the following year.
+The beginnings of the cemetery are depicted on an 1846 sketch by missionary Carl Gerler.

 As the German station settlement was established in 1838, it is unclear where the earliest burials in the settlement would have occurred.
-Certainly the site had been established as a graveyard before James Warner first surveyed it as a cemetery reserve in 1862.
+The site had been established as a graveyard before James Warner first surveyed it as a cemetery reserve in 1862.
 None of the wooden crosses marking the earliest graves has survived, but the oldest headstone dates to March 1855.